 - When washing your car, use a cut-off nozzle instead of running the hose continuously.
 This will save 8 gallons of water per minute.

-- When installing a new lawn or planning landscaping, consider using plant and grass varieties that are adapted to your site and require little supplemental water once established.
+- When installing a new lawn or planning landscaping, consider using native or adapted plant and grass varieties that require little supplemental water once established.

 - Contact your local Texas Agricultural Extension Service office.